 Got a question about the Library Hub that is not eBook related?
 Check out the Library Hub Guide FAQ page.

 The most common reason an eBook might not be working is because the library has a limited amount of copies available.
+When eBooks are read online, they are "checked out."
 Much like a print copy, if an item is checked out, you cannot read it.
 If this is the case, a message should appear saying "all copies are currently in use.
 Please check back later, or search for another book."
 Try checking the book in an hour to see if it is available.

 Unfortunately, off-site eBook access is only available to students and staff members of the UD.
 However, some of the eBooks we hold are open access, which you are able to read.
 In the Refine This Search on the side bar, select the Open Access and Full Text options.
 This will bring up any items we have that relate to your search.

 Different books have different limits, depending on the publisher.
-Fortunately, you can just re-borrow them after they expire.
-Alternatively, there is no borrowing limit if you choose to use the "read online" option.
+Fortunately, there is no borrowing limit if you choose to use the "read online" option.

 If a page reference is not available in an e-book or other electronic format, list chapter number or section heading instead, and add the electronic format.
 Formats include iBooks, Kindle, NOOK, Google Play Books, Adobe Digital Editions EPUB, etc. For example: chap.
 7. Kindle.
 For more citation help, visit the UD’s Style Guide https://divinity.libguides.com/styleguide.

 We are here to help!
-Visit us at the front desk or send us an email at email@example.com.
+Get in touch with your librarian or send us an email at email@example.com.